HilscherAutomation/netPI-nodered/README.md

 ##### Host devices

+For tags `rte3` and `core3` both:

-To grant access to the BCM bluetooth chip the `/dev/ttyAMA0` host device needs to be added to the container.
+To grant access to the onboard BCM bluetooth chip the `/dev/ttyAMA0` host device needs to be added to the container.
 To prevent the container from failing to load the BCM bluetooth chip with firmware (after soft restart), the chip is physically reset during each container start.
 To grant access to the reset logic the `/dev/vcio` host device needs to be added to the container.

-To grant access to the NPIX serial port the device `/dev/ttyS0` needs to be added to the container.
-The device is available only if an inserted NPIX module has been recognized by netPI during boot process.
+(optional) To grant access to the serial port of the NPIX expansion slot the device `/dev/ttyS0` needs to be added to the container.
+The tty device is available only if an inserted NPIX (RS232, RS485) module has been recognized by netPI during boot process.
 Else the container will fail to start.

+For tag `rte3` only:

-To grant access to the netX industrial network controller (tag `rte3`) from inside the container the `/dev/spidev0.0` host device needs to be added to the container.
+To grant access to the netX industrial network controller from inside the container the `/dev/spidev0.0` host device needs to be added to the container.

-To grant access to the FRAM (tag `rte3`) from inside the container the `/dev/i2c-1` host device needs to be added to the container.
+To grant access to the FRAM memory from inside the container the `/dev/i2c-1` host device needs to be added to the container.

 ##### Privileged mode